DJing laptops don’t require high-end specs, and most of us already own a reliable laptop that can run a DJ software smoothly.

 Display size depends on how portable you want to be.
-I decided on a 14-inch screen as I felt the 13-inch was too small to see the software elements, and 17-inch was a bit too heavy to move.
-When I am in my bedroom I will connect it to a much bigger monitor (or even TV) to make mixing more enjoyable.
+I decided on a 14-inch screen as I felt the 13-inch was too small to see the software elements, and the 17-inch was a bit too heavy to move.
+When I am in my bedroom, I will connect it to a much bigger monitor (or even TV) to make mixing more enjoyable.

 Some DJs find even a 14-inch screen too small for working in DJ software but I don’t mind it.
-This one is personal preference actually.
+This one is a personal preference actually.
 Go to a shop and see a few to find out what you can work with.

-I would recommend no less than 14 inches as it will be much much harder to work with the controller, at least until you figure all the pieces.
+I would recommend no less than 14 inches as it will be much, much harder to work with the controller, at least until you figure all the pieces.

 Also, avoid touchscreens.
 They add 100-150 USD to the price of a laptop.

 The reason people choose a Mac is not based on cost.
 It’s because it has a Linux flavor, produced on a UNIX core, so you get stability.
 The specs are generally decent enough, they’re hardy, enduring, and exceptionally well-supported.
 The audio drivers are amazingly well-built and established.